Silenthal/gbread/gbread/readme.txt

 Ex: rlc b ;Rotate Left Carry B
 ...not so useful if you know what everything does, though.

--Hide Defined Data,Hide Defined Functions
+-Hide Defined Data
-Instead of printing out the entire function/data section, a placeholder will be printed : INCLUDE "blah.bin"
+Instead of printing out the entire data section, a placeholder will be printed : INCLUDE "blah.bin".
+Can be used to make looking at certain sections easier.

 -Highlighting
 This option section controls the highlighting of certain key terms in the main